top of page

 Often, when people start therapy, they have a lot of questions!
 Those questions can add to anxiety or nervousness, so I have provided a list of some common questions with answers to help ease some of those distressing feelings.

 Please feel free to browse this section at your leisure, and if you have any further questions, please reach out.
-I will be happy to help!
+We will be happy to help!

 What do the sessions look like?

 The first couple of sessions will look a little different from the sessions moving forward.
-These initial sessions are my chance to get to know you better, to understand where you are coming from and where you are hoping to go.
+These initial sessions are your counselor's chance to get to know you better, to understand where you are coming from and where you are hoping to go.
 These sessions help us determine our goals and what you are hoping to get out of therapy.
 It also is an opportunity for us to explore any further questions you might have.
-During these sessions, I will likely ask a lot more questions than I would in sessions to come.
+During these sessions, your counselor will likely ask a lot more questions than they would in sessions to come.
 Some of these questions can feel invasive, and you may not be fully comfortable disclosing some more closely kept information to a complete stranger the first time you meet them.
 That is absolutely understandable!
-I will not ask you to share any more than you are comfortable sharing.
+Our counselors will not ask you to share any more than you are comfortable sharing.
 We will go at your pace.

 Who does the talking?